Chart Color Schemes

 California Gully - Eaglehawk faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area faces educational challenges, with university qualification rates at 14.7%, significantly below the Victorian average of 33.4%.
+The area faces educational challenges, with university qualification rates at 14.7%, significantly lower than the VIC average of 33.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are most common at 10.0%, followed by postgraduate qualifications (2.4%) and graduate diplomas (2.3%).
 Trade and technical skills are prominent, with 39.7% of residents aged 15+ holding vocational credentials - advanced diplomas (9.0%) and certificates (30.7%).

 Educational participation is high at 28.0%, including 10.4% in primary education, 7.6% in secondary education, and 2.7% pursuing tertiary education.
-California Gully-Eaglehawk's five schools have a combined enrollment of 1,446 students.
-The area has varied educational conditions with four primary and one secondary school serving distinct age groups.
-School places per 100 residents are lower at 10.8 compared to the regional average of 18.1, indicating some students may attend schools in adjacent areas.
+California Gully-Eaglehawk's five schools have a combined enrollment of 1,446 students as of the latest data.
+The area has varied educational conditions, with four primary schools and one secondary school serving distinct age groups.
+School places per 100 residents stand at 10.7, lower than the regional average of 18.0, indicating some students may attend schools in adjacent areas.

 Frequently Asked Questions - Education